intelligenceforgood/core/docs/cookbooks/prepare_bootstrap_bundles.md

   ```bash
   gsutil -m rsync -r data/bundles/legacy_azure/$RUN_DATE gs://i4g-dev-data-bundles/legacy_azure/$RUN_DATE/
   ```
   The upload includes `manifest.generated.json` (along with the blobs, search exports, and reports).
-Point `--bundle-uri` at that file (`gs://i4g-dev-data-bundles/legacy_azure/$RUN_DATE/manifest.generated.json`) to match the manifest the pipeline produces; the helper stages exactly what you uploaded before rebuilding the sandbox.
+Point `--bundle-uri` at the directory (`gs://i4g-dev-data-bundles/legacy_azure/$RUN_DATE/`) so the pipeline can discover all `.jsonl` files; the helper stages exactly what you uploaded before rebuilding the sandbox.

 ## Public/third-party scam bundle (recreate from upstream sources)
 Sources and licenses are listed in [docs/development/bundle_sources_and_coverage.md](docs/development/bundle_sources_and_coverage.md).
 Keep PII-free and honor licensing.